anchalachai/StockInsight/readme.md

 # FastAPI Stock Price API

-This is a FastAPI application that provides HTTP APIs to perform operations on daily stock prices using the AlphaVantage API.
+This FastAPI application provides HTTP APIs to access and analyze daily stock prices using data sourced from the AlphaVantage API.

+## API Endpoints

+- **`lookup`**: Retrieve stock data for a specific symbol and date.
+This endpoint returns the open, high, low, close, and volume data for the specified date.

+- **`min`**: Retrieve the lowest price traded over the last `n` days for a specified stock symbol.
+This endpoint returns the lowest low price within the given range of days.

+- **`max`**: Retrieve the highest price traded over the last `n` days for a specified stock symbol.
+This endpoint returns the highest high price within the given range of days.

 ## Requirements